Star Ocean: Manga and anime

 There was an incomplete manga series by Mayumi Azuma based on Star Ocean: The Second Story, which became a similarly incomplete anime series Star Ocean EX.
 The anime series saw release by Geneon Entertainment in the United States.
 The anime features 26 episodes covering events that happened on the first disc of the PlayStation game.
-The show was continued on Drama CDs afterward.
+The show was continued on drama CDs afterward.

 Reception

 By 2013, the game series had shipped over 4.2 million copies.
-In a 2009 retro review, NintendoLife praised Star Ocean technical aspects calling it "one of the best-looking Super Nintendo games ever created" and that the soundtrack "never ceases to amaze".
-Famitsu reviewed Star Ocean: The First Departure, a remake of the original Star Ocean, saying the title's animation and characters were well done and the story was "charming" though they lamented that players could only save their progress at certain points such as the world map, which they also felt was too large and had a limited field of view.Star Ocean: The Second Story is one of the most popular games of the series.
+In a 2009 retro review, Nintendo Life praised Star Ocean technical aspects calling it "one of the best-looking Super Nintendo games ever created" and that the soundtrack "never ceases to amaze".
+Famitsu reviewed Star Ocean: The First Departure, a remake of the original Star Ocean, saying the title's animation and characters were well done and the story was "charming" though they lamented that players could only save their progress at certain points such as the world map, which they also felt was too large and had a limited field of view.
+Star Ocean: The Second Story is one of the most popular games of the series.
 While most reviewers gave positive reviews, some considered the game only mediocre.
-Jeff Lundrigan reviewed the PlayStation version of the game for Next Generation stated that "It has its pluses and minuses, but they balance out to become one of the most average RPGs you can imagine."
+Jeff Lundrigan, reviewing the PlayStation version of the game for Next Generation, wrote that the game has its pluses and minuses, but ultimately called it "average" in his review.
 Star Ocean: Blue Sphere's popularity in Japan, primarily for its story and gameplay systems, prompted tri-Ace to remake it for mobile devices.
 The remake included redrawn graphics and a remastered soundtrack.

 Initially, Star Ocean: Till the End of Time received a somewhat negative impression in Japan.
 Parts of the game were alleged to be buggy, and the game refused to work at all in older SCPH-10000 PlayStation 2s.
 Enix blamed Sony, as they had coded Star Ocean 3 with features from updated libraries that were apparently not backward-compatible.
 Star Ocean: The Last Hope was reviewed by IGN which stated that despite the rough pacing in the storyline that could be told in a much more engaging manner, tri-Ace and Square Enix's latest RPG holds together quite well with action-packed gameplay.
 One of the small annoyances encountered during the game is the disc-swapping, which requires players to switch discs if they need to travel between planets later in the game.

 Star Ocean: Integrity and Faithlessness was noted by IGN for having graphics that varied widely in quality, from very high quality to Minecraft and noting there were no cutscenes, so the acting had less emotional impact.
-They did, however praise the game's score and cast of characters.Star Ocean: Anamnesis was described by Kotaku as “exploitative but charming”, praising the game's use of nostalgia, but abhorring the “blandness” of its free to play formula.
+They did, however, praise the game's score and cast of characters.
+Star Ocean: Anamnesis was described by Kotaku as "exploitative but charming", praising the game's use of nostalgia, but abhorring the "blandness" of its free to play formula.